Department of Health Informatics & Information Management

 Grade Mode: Standard Letter

-Assignments made to promote uniformity and competency levels required of entry-level health information management professionals with practical application of administrative, management, and problem-solving skills required to complete projects and portfolio material.
+This course provides realistic practicum assignments to promote uniformity and competency levels required of entry-level health informatics and information management professionals.
+Assignments include practical application of administrative, management, technical, and problem-solving skills required to complete projects and portfolio material.
 (WI).

 3 Credit Hours.
 0 Lecture Contact Hours.
 8 Lab Contact Hours.